Take my Main Course Salad Challenge and lighten up your menu for spring ~ join me and eat a hearty healthy salad for

 It’s simple ~ I’m kicking off the start of spring this month by subbing out one dinner a week for a gorgeous main course salad, and I’m asking you to join me.
 You choose the day, I’ll supply you with all the inspo you’ll need to eat lightly and deliciously.
 You might just find yourself sticking with this plan month after month.
 Check the bottom of the post for links to all the main course salads posted during this challenge…

-I’ll be sharing a new main course salad recipe every Wednesday during March.
+I’ll be sharing a new main course salad recipe every Wednesday during March and April.
 Be sure to subscribe to my email list because I’ll also be posting a sneak peek at the grocery list for new recipe in my Sunday emails.
 You can grab what you need to be ready to rock and roll during the week.
 These salads will do double duty as working lunches, too.

 We’re craving lighter, healthier fresher foods that will flush our system and revive us after the long winter.
 It’s our instinctive way of balancing out the heavier winter diet and getting ready for spring.